abhijeetjuneja/iceAndFire/README.md

 # Angular JS website for the World of Ice and Fire
-This is my interface using json data about the world of ice and fire.It is based on the this api - anapioficeandfire.com.
+This is my interface using json data about the world of ice and fire.It is based on the api - anapioficeandfire.com.

 ## Getting Started